Brown-University-Library/OLD-ARCHIVED_iip-production/README.md

 ## Overview

-This is the code for the student developer version of the iip project
+This is the code for the production iip project.

 ---